paypal-examples/mobile-app-web-sdk-integration-example/README.md

 # mobile-app-web-sdk-integration-example

-This Mono Repo contains Three Applications to demostrate an example of using PayPal Web SDK in your Native Mobile Applications.
+This Mono Repo contains three applications to demostrate examples of using PayPal Web SDK in your Native Mobile Applications.
 1. A Web Application which should be hosted on your Web Server
 2. A Sample Android Application using Java to show an example of using the above Web Application in your Android Application.
 3. A Sample iOS Application using SwiftUI to show an example of using the above Web Application in your iOS Application.